Skip to contentSkip to navigation

 More water facts

-Access to clean water impacts education
+Access to safe water impacts education

-Access to clean water impacts gender equity
+Access to safe water impacts gender equity

 Read about the story of Zourata, who became a leader in her cooperative in Burkina Faso.

-Solutions for better water access and sanitation
+Solutions for sustainable water and sanitation

 Keep reading